edmundhung/conform/packages/conform-zod/README.md

   const submission = await parse(formData, {
     // If you need extra validation on server side
     schema: schema.refine(/* ... */),

-    // Recommended: this will be the default in the future
-    stripEmptyValue: true,

     // If the schema definition includes async validation
     async: true,